-The Director of Academic Affairs and/or Faculty Chairs will conduct Quarterly Progress Reviews under the recommendation of the Registrar.
+The Faculty Chairs will conduct Quarterly Progress Reviews under the recommendation of the Registrar.
 If a student is not meeting satisfactory academic progress (SAP) or they require additional study in core program areas, they will be required to meet for a formal review.